Acuity AI Advisory

 The EU AI Act is directly applicable EU law, meaning it does not require separate transposition into Irish law.
 However, Ireland's Regulation of Artificial Intelligence Bill 2026 creates the domestic enforcement architecture that the Act requires.
 Published in February 2026, the Bill designates 15 National Competent Authorities along existing sectoral lines — the Central Bank for financial services, the DPC for personal data processing, the HPRA for medical devices, and so on.
 It establishes the AI Office of Ireland as a new statutory body that must be operational by 1 August 2026.
 It grants investigation and enforcement powers including unannounced inspections, information requests, and the ability to impose the Act's penalty tiers.
 For Irish organisations, the Bill makes the abstract threat of EU AI Act enforcement concrete and local — it is not a Brussels regulator making periodic interventions, but domestic regulators with established supervisory relationships.

-See how Acuity AI approaches EU AI Act readiness for Irish organisations facing the August 2026 deadline.
+See how Acuity AI approaches EU AI Act readiness for Irish organisations facing the August 2026 enforcement start.
 See our Ireland EU AI Act services.